+Text for Medicine registration on PharmaDex web page

 The Directorate General of Drug Administration (DGDA) under the Ministry of Health and Family Welfare (MOHFW) of Bangladesh is changing and improving its medicines registration system to ensure the safety and efficacy of medicines as well as to strengthen the potential for the exportation of medicines.
 The DGDA is therefore adopting the International Standard Common Technical Document (CTD) formats and guidelines for the preparation of registration dossiers for pharmaceuticals that are submitted with the application for registration.

-The DGDA is also planning to implement PharmaDex an web based electronic systems to track the registration applications and to enhance its capacity to successfully manage the registration process in a timely manner.
+The DGDA is also planning to implement PharmaDex, a web-based information system to track registration applications and to enhance its capacity to successfully manage the registration process in a timely manner.

 The registration activities are summarized below:

-Medicine application dossiers from Applicants are received and screened for completeness and the application fees have been included.
+Medicine application dossiers from Applicants are received and screened for completeness and that application fees have been included.

 Data on the dossiers is entered into the registration data base; an application number is allocated and information communicated to the applicant.